 Tips for the “non-preferred” parent

 Manage your own feelings: It’s OK to feel a variety of feelings when your child pushes you away.
-And, it’s OK to tell your child how you’re feeling (“I feel sad then you tell me to ‘get away!’”).
+And, it’s OK to tell your child how you’re feeling (“I feel sad when you tell me to ‘get away!’”).
 But, share the big tears, angry thoughts and hurt feelings with another adult, rather than your child.

 Build connection: If the relationship between you and your child is strained, take time to work on strengthening your bond.
 Spend quality time one-on-one time with your child on a daily basis.
 Join your child in activities they enjoy.
 Or create “special” activities that are just for the two of you.